 - Whether the car accident or trauma experienced was life-threatening;

-- Losing someone in the car accident or trauma;
+- Losing someone in a car accident or trauma;

 - The amount of support received from friends and family following the car accident or traumatic event; and